Authored by the expert who managed and guided the team behind the Greece Property Pack

 How will new infrastructure projects affect property prices in Thessaloniki over 5 years?

-The estimated top three major infrastructure projects expected to impact property prices in Thessaloniki over the next 5 years are the Kalamaria metro extension (opening February 2026), the Flyover eastern ring road upgrade, and the Thessaloniki port master plan expansion.
+The three major infrastructure projects most likely to affect Thessaloniki property prices over the next five years are the Kalamaria metro extension (now operational), the Eastern Ring Road Flyover project, and the Thessaloniki Port master plan investments, all of which improve either mobility or employment in specific parts of the city.

 How will population growth and other factors impact property values in Thessaloniki in 5 years?